Relativistic Maxwell-Bloch Equations with Applications to Astrophysics: Results and Discussion

 \section{Results and Discussion}

-Being one-dimensional in nature, the relativistic MBEs lend themselves well to the study of the propagation or evolution of an electromagnetic field of the type given in equation (\ref{eq:SVEA_E}) within a gas.
-Furthermore, because we expect coherence, and that coherence in radiation cannot exist over an arbitrary large volume, an MBE analysis is then equivalent to restricting ourselves to a long cylindrical system constrained to a Fresnel number of unity, i.e., $F=A'/\lambda'L'=1$, with $L'$ and $A'$ the length and cross-section of the cylinder, respectively.
-The outgoing radiation field will then be limited to an extremely small solid angle $\sim \lambda'/L'$ by such geometry, since $L'\gg \sqrt{A'}\gg\lambda'$, which allows us to focus on coherent emission along the $z$-axis and neglect off-axis spontaneous emission \citep{Gross1982}.

 Bearing in mind that the following quantities are defined in the rest frame of the molecules, we study the 1612 MHz spectral transition of the OH molecule ($\lambda'=18.6$~cm and $\Gamma'=1.282\times10^{-11}~\text{s}^{-1}$ for the Einstein coefficient of spontaneous emission) and base our parameters on those used in \citet{Houde2019}, where superradiance in this spectral line was investigated as a tentative model for FRBs.
 Accordingly, we set a length $L'=4.2\times10^{13}$~m (280~au) and a population density difference $n_\mathrm{t}'=2\times 10^{4}$~m$^{-3}$.
 The latter corresponds to an inversion level on the order of $1\%$ for a total gas density of approximately $10^7\,\mathrm{cm^{-3}}$ spread over $\sim 1\,\mathrm{km\,s^{-1}}$ for a hydroxyl abundance of $10^{-6}$.
 The total number of molecules partaking in the radiation process within the spectral extent of the signal thus amounts to $N\simeq 7\times 10^{30}$.
+While the population inversion fraction (1\%) corresponds to an approximate upper limit as suggested in the astronomical maser literature \citep{Elitzur1992}, it is not critical since the important parameter directly related to superradiance is the inverted column density.
+As seen in equation (\ref{eq:T_R'}), the superradiance characteristic timescale varies inversely with the inverted column density, i.e., $T_R'\propto 1/n_\mathrm{t}'L'$.
+It follows that a change in the population density difference $n_\mathrm{t}^\prime$ can be compensated by an opposite change in the length of the sample.